Editor’s Note: This article was originally published on April 19th, 2018. It has been modified to include updated links to the resources provided.

 Having a massive salary and making huge payments towards student loans is a great way to eliminate debt.
 Same for refinancing at a lower interest rate.
 The notion of a “side hustle” or living with parents to save on rent has also thoroughly been covered.

-Today we will look at a few strategies that aren’t necessarily obvious, but can make a huge difference in student loan repayment.
+Today we will look at a few strategies that aren’t necessarily obvious but can make a massive difference in student loan repayment.

 Don’t Wait Until April To Use Your Refund Towards Student Loans